 The thing that sucks about being vegan is going out on the weekends or eating with friends.
 I don’t ever want to be the person that shows up to a BBQ or party and won’t eat the food.
 I don’t want to be that girl.
 I don’t want to draw any more attention to what I’m eating than I already do just from being a dietitian.
 I know you’re just going to say bring your own food but I don’t think I’m always going to want to pass up a hamburger on the grill for broccoli salad.
 I’ll have to work on my thoughts around that.

 So far I’ve been able to make this work for the most part by checking menus ahead of time.
 I don’t get to order what I really want but it always ends up being OK.
-I didn’t want the Handmade Boiled Peanut Ravioli from Soco (I wanted salmon), but I was super impressed and thankful they had a vegan option at all and it ended up being delicious.
+I didn’t want the Handmade Boiled Peanut Ravioli from Soco (I wanted salmon), but I was super impressed they had a vegan option at all AND that it ended up being delicious.
 I’m continually surprised that you really can find vegan food in most places if you put in a little effort.

 Being vegan does require me to make much healthier dietary decisions by default.
 Sunday night while watching football, my boyfriend ordered wings at 8:30pm.
 Obviously wings are not an option so I snacked on blueberries and walnuts and stole a few of his tater tots.
 When someone offers me a brownie…”sorry, they look great but I’m doing this vegan thing, remember?”
 Someone orders pretzels & cheese at the bar… “nope, can’t have it.”

 Plus, I’ve felt better about myself overall throughout this entire process.
 My weight has not changed much from last week (which is totally fine).
 The most exciting thing is that my mom was inspired by these posts and she’s committed to going vegan for a month too!
 She’s already lost 2 lbs in the first week.
 Go mom!